-Tesla is in the process of building a four to five million square foot gigafactory near Austin-Bergstrom International Airport.
-The gigafactory could employ at least 5000 people.
-In mid-August, Green Dot announced that its corporate headquarters will be moving from Pasadena, California, to Austin.
+Tesla CEO Elon Musk made headlines when he announced in October that the company would be moving its headquarters to Austin, and officially made the move in December.
+The company is currently in the process of building a four to five million square foot gigafactory near Austin-Bergstrom International Airport, which is expected to employ at least 5000 people.
+Green Dot also announced in mid-August that its corporate headquarters will be moving from Pasadena, California, to Austin.
 Founded in 1999, Green Dot is a digital banking and fintech company that has served more than 33 million customers.

 The company is actively hiring for dozens of remote stations and is also a provider of reloadable prepaid debit cards.
 Government software provider GoVos announced plans to move its headquarters from Dallas to Austin in August.
 It plans to hire at least 40 new employees by the end of the year.
 Markaaz, an AI-based software company that connects SMEs with customers and services, also announced its move from Los Angeles to Austin in April.